RobMeades/nginx_https_reverse_proxy_to_lan/README.md

   - obtain a server certificate in order to serve HTTPS,
   - create out-bound `ssh` tunnels from HTTP servers that are to be exposed,
   - set up as a local certificate authority,
-  - grant clients access to the HTTP servers using certificates.
+  - grant browsers access to the HTTP servers by issuing client certificates.

 Throughout these instructions:
   - where you see `remote_machine`, replace that with the address of the machine on the public internet (domain name when available, otherwise IP address),